strikeouts27/djangodelights/readme.md

 # go to the Receipe Requirements table. give me the objects. but only give me the receipe
 #where the recipe is me

+# views.py
+It is worth mentioning that when we use views.py it takes in requests and passes that information to the templates.
+For example things we import such as models get transferred when we tell it to.
 # troubleshooting ideas
 # picture what I am working with and what data type it is, and what are the charactersitics of what I am working with. is it a list? is it a object with all the fields and than I can access items inside of objects fields...